SCSC.uk

 Current Activities

-We meet fortnightly on a Monday at 1100 (UK time) - meeting 11th December, then 8th January 2024.
+We will restart regular meetings in October 2024.
+We will meet fortnightly at 1300 on a Wednesday, starting on 23rd October.
 If you would like to take part, please contact Stephen Bull.

 Statement of the Problem